“13. Activities,” Handbook 2: Administering the Church (2019)

 He supervises committee members in helping plan stake activities.

 He recommends a detailed stake activities budget to the stake presidency before the beginning of each year.
-This budget does not include activities that are planned by stake auxiliaries.
+This budget does not include activities that are planned by stake organizations.

-He serves as a resource to stake auxiliary leaders when they plan activities.
+He serves as a resource to stake organization leaders when they plan activities.

 He keeps a current list of talents and interests of stake members.
 In creating and maintaining this list, he may be assisted by the high councilors assigned to the wards in the stake.
 He may use the Talent and Interest Survey form for this purpose.